Home

 TOP OF PAGE

-8.0 Except in cases of fire, flood, storm or similar circumstances beyond the Company’s control or except for disciplinary reasons, when an employee so assigned reports for work at a regularly scheduled shift or scheduled overtime shift without having been previously notified not to report, he shall be given at least four (4) hours work within his classification or, if necessary, in a lower classification at his regular rate of pay, or if no such work is available, he shall be given four (4) hours pay at his rate applicable to the hours he would otherwise have worked.
+8.0 Except in cases of fire, flood, storm or similar circumstances beyond the Company’s control or except for disciplinary reasons, when an employee so assigned reports for work at a regularly scheduled shift or scheduled overtime shift without having been previously notified not to report, they shall be given at least four (4) hours work within his classification or, if necessary, in a lower classification at his regular rate of pay, or if no such work is available, they shall be given four (4) hours pay at their rate applicable to the hours he would otherwise have worked.

 TOP OF PAGE

-9.0 Where an employee has worked on a given workday and at the Company’s request returns to work more than two (2) hours before the normal starting time of his regular shift on the following workday, he shall be paid at the overtime rate applicable thereto as though he had worked continuously from the end of his regular shift, and he shall be guaranteed at least four (4) hours of work or four (4) hours’ pay at such applicable rate.
+9.0 Where an employee has worked on a given workday and at the Company’s request returns to work more than two (2) hours before the normal starting time of their regular shift on the following workday, they shall be paid at the overtime rate applicable thereto as though working continuously from the end of their regular shift, and be guaranteed at least four (4) hours of work or four (4) hours’ pay at such applicable rate.

-Such overtime rate shall continue in effect only during that part of his scheduled shift on the following workday as is included in the guaranteed four-hour period.
-If the employee has worked more than eight (8) hours before his regular shift, he shall continue to receive such overtime rate if is specifically and personally requested by a Company Supervisor to continue working into such shift, or if he is assigned to a type of work which he knows or reasonably ought to know he should not leave untended without express approval of supervision and he is neither relieved by another employee nor excused by supervision.
+Such overtime rate shall continue in effect only during that part of their scheduled shift on the following workday as is included in the guaranteed four–hour period.
+If the employee has worked more than eight (8) hours before their regular shift, they shall continue to receive such overtime rate if they are specifically and personally requested by a Supervisor to continue working into such shift, or if they are assigned to a type of work which they know or reasonably ought to know should not leave untended without express approval of supervision and they are neither relieved by another employee nor excused by supervision.

-9.1 When an employee is notified on the fifth day of his workweek after the end of his work shift including the overtime portion thereof, or is notified on the sixth day to report for previously unscheduled work on the sixth day of the same workweek he shall be paid for all work performed on such sixth day at the appropriate rate set forth in Article VII plus an extra one—half times his regular straight—time hourly rate, but in any event not more than two (2) times his regular straight—time hourly rate.
+9.1 When an employee is notified on the fifth day of their workweek after the end of their work shift includingthe overtime portion thereof, or is notified on the sixth day to report for previously unscheduled work on the sixth day of the same workweek they will be paid for all work performed on such sixth day at the appropriate two (2) times their regular straight–time hourly rate.

-9.2 When an employee is specifically called-in two (2) hours or less before the start of his scheduled shift, he will be paid double-time for all hours worked.
+9.2 When an employee is specifically called-in two (2) hours or less before the start of their scheduled shift,they will be paid double-time for all hours worked.

 TOP OF PAGE